-I'm lucky to live in sunny Denver where there is easy access to nature.
-I'm on my way to graduating as a master of nutrition therapy (MNT) in 2019 but I know a thing or two about achieving optimal health through experience.
-I find mission from my experiences in helping others heal.
-Healing my own health challenges got me in the kitchen, in-touch with my surroundings, and I'll never look back.
-I'm really passionate about functional health.
 Functional approaches to health begin with quality nutrients that build us up.
 I want to know where my food comes from, how to prepare it most nutritiously, and how to source it sustainably.
 We are what we eat eats, after all.
-With experience on my side, below is how this whole wellness thing seems to work and I'm here to help you achieve it.
+With experience on my side and two years of intense nutrition education, below is how this whole wellness thing seems to work and I'm here to help you achieve it.

-- Heal the cause, don't just treat the symptoms.
+heal the root cause, don't just treat the symptoms

 No one diet or lifestyle is a panacea for everyone and everything, and it's vital in achieving wellness to experiment with what makes you feel good.
-I firmly believe that we are beings whose wellness is based on bioindividuality.
+This is called the bioindividual approach.
+I can say with conviction that we are beings whose wellness is based on bioindividuality.
 On this site you'll find functional food recipes that I've developed to foster optimal health.
 They're generally free of dairy, gluten, and refined sugar.
 But as always, roll with how ya feel.

 on the bedside table now: